-Many people sincerely wish to stop trying to control their important relationships, but find it very difficult to do so.
+Many people sincerely wish to stop trying to control their important relationships and practice acceptance, but find it very difficult to do so.
 They realize that it would be better for others, as well as themselves.
-(See, “Five Good Reasons for Accepting People as They Are.”)

 Whatever the relationship may be,

 The keys to letting go of control are almost always the same.